 When you experience side effects from a dangerous drug, it can have devastating effects on your entire life.
 You also may be entitled to compensation for their injuries and damages.
 The types of losses we can help you recover include:

 - Loss of an ability to work; and Pain and suffering

 If a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including:

 Therefore, if the conduct of a company is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
 If you or a loved one are a firefighter, have been exposed to these foams, and later diagnosed with kidney, testicular, or pancreatic cancer, contact us.
 You may be able to receive financial compensation for your injuries.

 The Michael Brady Lynch Firm is currently accepting cases in all 50 states.
-Please use the form on this page or call toll-free 24 hours a day at 877-513-9517.
+Please call toll-free 24 hours a day at 877-513-9517.